Hearing aids for music lovers

-You can pick up live sound in a room by putting the microphone closer to the source.
+You can pick up live sound in a room by putting a remote microphone closer to the source.

 These small devices ferry sound from other audio equipment wirelessly into your hearing aid.
-Ask your audiologist to enable a streaming program on your hearing aids.
-Roger listens to musicals or operas with English librettos using a device that broadcasts sound directly from his TV to his hearing aids.
+Ask your hearing care practitioner to enable a streaming program on your hearing aids.

 Hearing protection is still important

 Even if you have hearing loss or wear hearing aids, as a musician or music-lover, you want to retain your residual hearing.
 The best way to do this is to wear earplugs for musicians, which allow for the full dynamic range of sound at a safer volume.

 A trusted hearing care provider is key to helping you find the right hearing aid, with the right programming, to optimize your listening experience for speech and music.
 Find a hearing specialist near you with our directory of providers.